History of the Soviet Union (1927–1953): Post-war period

 In particular, the late 1940s saw the rise of the vory v zakone ("thieves in law") as Russian organised crime is known who form a very distinctive subculture complete with their own dialect of Russian.
 Despite their name, the vory v zakone are not just thieves, but engage in the entire gamut of criminal activities.
-The vory v zakone did well as blackmarketers in a society that suffered from a shortage of basic goods.
+The vory v zakone did well as blackmarketers in a post-war society that suffered from a shortage of basic goods.
 The crime wave that gripped the Soviet Union in the late 1940s was the source of much public disquiet at the time.
 A particular source of worry was the rise of juvenile crime with one police study from 1947 showing that 69% of all crimes were committed by teenagers under the age of 16.
 Most of the juvenile criminals were orphans from the war living on the streets who turned to crime as the only way to survive.
 Most of the complaints about juvenile crime concerned street children working as prostitutes, thieves or hiring their services out to the vory v zakone.
+Various economic reforms like Monetary reform of 1947 were undertaken in order to stabilize post-war economy and suppress illegal trade.